Regular grooming plays an important role in the health and well-being of your dog. In warmer weather, it can also help to keep them cool.

 Grooming all-year round

-We recommend grooming your dog all-year-round.
+Being a responsible dog owner involves consistent quality of care, that's why we recommend grooming your dog all-year-round.
 Throughout the seasons your dog will grow a new coat, shed their old coat – it never stops.
 As we come into summer, depending on their breed they will be shedding their thicker winter coat.

 Even if your dog regularly visits a dog-groomer, it’s worth making sure they are brushed and checked in-between visits.

 As the weather warms up, regular grooming will help your dog to regulate their temperature and prevent heatstroke.
 This is even more important if they have long or thick hair.

 Regular brushing is key and if it’s suitable for your dog’s breed, you could consider safely clipping their hair, so their coat is a little shorter.
 Doing this allows the air to cool their skin.
 You should never shave your dog.
 Your vet will be able to provide advice on what you can do and what should be left to a professional.

 While you’re brushing your dog, keep a close eye out for fleas and any areas of dry skin that could indicate an allergy or skin irritation.
 It’s also a good time to check their ears and paws for grass seeds, which can be painful and dangerous.

 Dogs can suffer from sunburn and you should ensure that your dog is well-protected.
 Short-haired breeds or dogs with light hair are more at risk.

 Apply a specially formulated sun cream to sensitive areas and always keep them out of the sun at the hottest parts of the day.